 2. Carbs: As a rough guide, you need around five to 10 grammes of carbohydrate per kilogram of body weight per day.
-Choose pulses (which also are protein-rich) and wholegrains.
+Choose pulses (which also are protein-rich) and whole grains.
 For a simple ‘rule’ opt for brown — bread, rice, pasta.
-And don’t forget that you can get carbohydrates from a diet rich in colorful fruits and vegetables.
+And don’t forget that you can get carbohydrates from a diet rich in colourful fruits and vegetables.

 3. Fat: Eat healthy fats.
-Choose foods rich in ‘natural’ fat: butter, milk, cheese, eggs, meat, fish, avocado, nuts, seeds, olive oil And remembers saturated isn’t all bad.
-Recent research has found that the risk of CHD in country’s where saturated fat was high were less than in the country’s where processed high sugar dominated.
+Choose foods rich in ‘natural’ fat: butter, milk, cheese, eggs, meat, fish, avocado, nuts, seeds, olive oil.
+And remember saturated isn’t all bad.
+Recent research has found that the risk of CHD in country’s where saturated fat was high was less than in the country’s where processed high sugar dominated.

 4. Water: Stay hydrated.
 As well as drinking lots of water, throughout the day, an antioxidant-rich smoothie or juice (made with dark berries and vitamin-rich fruit) is the multi-tasker way to fill up fast!
 Eat water-rich foods, like watermelon, apples, lettuce etc.

-Don’t count calories — use your hands for portion sizes.
+Don’t count calories — for the best diet balance, use your hands to measure out portion sizes.
 Berardi recommends the following:

 Your fist determines your veggie portions.